-Can the condo board decide whether I’m allowed to have a pet?
+Can the condo board decide whether I can have a pet?

 How can I get my condo to change its pet bylaws?

 It can be difficult to change a condominium’s bylaws.
 Start by preparing a convincing case of the need for the changes to present to your condo board and to the ownership.
 Bylaw changes must be approved by a special resolution.

 Who’s responsible for getting rid of pests like bed bugs or mice?

 If you spot pests like bed bugs, mice, or ants in your condominium, you should notify your property management company or condominium board as soon as possible.
 In an apartment-style condominium, if you have a pest problem in your unit, it is likely impacting the common property and other units.
 Typically, the property manager or condo board will hire a pest control company to assess the situation and take steps to eliminate the pests from the complex.

-If you live in a bare land condominium unit and discover pests in your unit, it will likely be your responsibility to hire a pest control company as it is unlikely the pests are causing a problem on common property.
+On the other hand, if you live in a bare land condominium unit and discover pests in your unit, it will likely be your responsibility to hire a pest control company.
+It is unlikely the pests are causing a problem on common property.

 For more information about mice, read: Ask Maria: Unwanted Guests – What to do when you see mice in your condo.